-Genbegawa World Heritage Water Area.
+Genbegawa World Water System Heritage.
 This delightful river walk is easilly accessed from Mishima Station’s South Exit.
 Enjoy particularly hopping along the paving stones that idle down the middle of the stream.
 In Mishima’s hot and humid summer, toss a coin into the stream for the young kids diving off small bridges to fetch.
 Making pocket money whilst cooling down!

 Japan’s iconic Mt Fuji is actually a very young volcano, only about 10,000 years old.
 Fuji is a result of the Izu Peninsula, sitting atop the Philippines tectonic plate plate, smashing into the Japanese mainland (Honshu) which sits atop the Eurasian tectonic plate.
 When you climb Fuji (summer only) you will be surprised to see that rather than being made of solid rock, it more has the appearance of a large pile of lose volcanic scoria.
 In spring, snow meltwater on Mt Fuji seeps down through this porous volcanic rock to resurface here in front of Mishima Station as crystal clear spring water, feeding the river.